 - It’s not likely priests are going to choose independent thinkers who are inclined to challenge a Catholic Bishop in their midst.
 That is self-evident by their congenial meetings.

 - They aren’t there to ask hard, probing questions or turn tables about the FACTS presented outside the chancery which prove their bishop reinstated a known sexual predator like Art Smith, for example, thereby exposing the laity to harm.
-Oh wait, two more victims emerged from his “ministry” under Malone.
+Two more victims allegedly emerged from Smith’s “ministry” under Malone.
+Is that not remotely troubling?

 - Malone characterized their last meeting as amicable.
 How can that possibly be if every one of those people knew details of the many deplorable decisions he has made including keeping Grosz on board–a key player for decades in the sexual abuse calamity as he treated victims with callous disregard while protecting their alleged perpetrators.